USING IRONOCR

 How to OCR Subtitles in C# (Tutorial)

 In this tutorial, we will learn about extracting hardcoded subtitles from video files.
-We will take a sample video file and extract the hardcoded subtitles into a txt file.
-We will develop a C# .NET program that will extract the hardcoded subtitles using OCR Process.
+We will take a sample video file and extract the hardcoded subtitles into a text file.
+We will develop a C# .NET program that will extract the hardcoded subtitles using the OCR Process.
 I will keep this tutorial simple and easy so that even a beginner C# Programmer can understand it.

 We need an efficient Optical Character Recognition (OCR) engine that can process the video and get subtitle files irrespective of the subtitle language.

 IronOCR, which is free for development, provides a one-month free trial for commercial purposes.
 It supports over 150 languages and provides better accuracy than most other OCR libraries available.
-It is also efficient and easy-to-use.
+It is also efficient and easy to use.
 We will use this library for our demonstration.

 IronOCR